HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/managing-sensors.md

 # Managing sensors

-Assuming you have {ref}`access privileges<Who-can-access-doc>`, you can manage sensors associated with an asset from the Sensors page (*Information → Sensors*).
+Assuming you have {ref}`access privileges<who-can-access-doc>`, you can manage sensors associated with an asset from the Sensors page (*Information → Sensors*).

 What sensors are available depends on the asset itself.
-Hyperview supports hundreds and thousands of sensor types across its product catalog, such as power sensors, airflow sensors, analog input sensors, temperature sensors, fan speed sensors, humidity sensors, and so on.
+Hyperview supports thousands of sensor types across its product catalog, such as power sensors, airflow sensors, analog input sensors, temperature sensors, fan speed sensors, humidity sensors, and so on.

 ```{image} /product/asset-management/media/sensors_page.png
 :class: border-black